 Sometimes when adding a video clip in KineMaster, you may see a warning that the “IDR interval” is too large.
 In most cases, you can ignore this warning without any serious problems.
 It can be helpful to understand what the IDR interval is.
 It’s good to know what kind of problems happen with large an IDR intervals, and what you can do to solve this issue.

 With screen recordings KineMaster may often not display this warning.
 However, the consequences will be the same.
 Are you having problems editing a screen recordings from iOS’s built-in screen recorder or any 3rd party app?
 The solution to fixing IDR issues will apply to you, too.

 What do I do if the IDR interval is too big and it’s causing editing problems?

-Create an empty KineMaster project, add the problematic clip to it, and export the project.
+Create an empty KineMaster video, add the problematic clip to it, and export the video.
 The exported clip will have a normal IDR interval and can be edited without any difficulty.
 Be sure to export this clip at the exact same settings it was recorded with, at the highest possible bitrate.

 How do I check the IDR frame interval?

 If you select a clip to trim it, you’ll notice some small yellow tick marks at the top of the clip.
 They look like part of the selection border.
 Those tick marks show where the IDR frames are.